How to Start Writing a Novel: Get Inspired and Get Going

 At this stage, I’d suggest you lay in some supplies:

 - A notebook (not a fancy one) to dedicate to your project.
 You don’t want a fancy one because you don’t want to pressure yourself to fill it with perfect words in perfect handwriting.

 - A few sheets of plain white paper.
 These are handy for mapping out things that might not easily fit in your lined notebook.

 - A pen that’s nice to write with.
 It doesn’t have to cost much – just anything that’s not a scratchy old biro that’s drying up.

-I don’t recommend working straight onto a computer at this stage.
-For me, there’s a definite difference between the way I think when typing and the way I think when writing by hand – and I suspect you may find the same.
+Personally, I avoid working straight onto a computer at this stage.
+There’s a definite difference between the way I think when typing and the way I think when writing by hand – and I suspect you may find the same.

 Try coming up with your characters on a single sheet of paper – I like to draw these as a sort of mindmap, with lines linking them (where appropriate) and very brief notes about each one.

-Another sheet of paper can be a good starting point for the events of your story.
+Another sheet of paper can be a good starting point for the events of your story and how they link together: the plot of your novel.
 What’s going to happen to your characters?
 Do you have a sense of how it all ends?

 You can spend as long as you want on this.
 There’s definitely no “right” way to do it: some authors like to plan out lots of details before they write a single word, others have the barest idea of where they’re going, and a couple of characters to enjoy the journey with.

 A Quick Note on Novel Structure